 Virgin Media

-Virgin Media’s standard line rental rate for 2013 will be £14.99/month.
-However those that want to can opt to pay £120 up front which breaks down nicely as £10/month.
+Virgin Media’s standard line rental rate is £14.99/month.
+However those that want to can opt to pay £120 up front which breaks down nicely as £10.00/month.

 XLN Telecom

-XLN Telecom’s line rental rate for all of its broadband services is £11.99/month.
+XLN Telecom’s line rental rate for its business packages is £9.95/month.